 See how it works

-No need to go to the antique store to get rustic, weathered side tables!
-Distressed painting techniques are quite popular and easy to do, and you can pick a different distressed painting technique depending on your skill level and the materials you have on hand!
+Have tables and chairs with a rustic, weathered look without hitting the antique store.
+Distressed painting techniques are quite popular and easy to do, and you can pick a different distressed painting technique depending on your skill level and the materials you have on hand.

 Here are different methods to achieve a distressed paint look.